 If it all goes through, the money for your property will be transferred into your solicitor’s account, who will then transfer it into your account when the money has been cleared.
 Keys will then be arranged to be released and your property is sold!

 Although an estate agent is a popular way of selling your home, it can be off-putting to some people due to having to arrange house viewings that happen mostly on evenings and weekends.
 Plus, it can be a lengthy process with a considerable possibility that you will sell your house far lower than what you expected – especially once you’ve taken estate agents’ fees into account.

 Of course, selling your home isn’t always as easy as the steps outlined above and there are many factors that can impact how long a house sale takes.
 Understanding these factors can impact how attractive your property will be to buyers and help you sell your home faster.

-When it comes to answering, ‘how quick can a house sale go through?’, the state of the property market is perhaps the biggest factor that impacts how long it will take to sell your home, whether you’re selling with a house buyer, estate agent or auction house.
+When it comes to answering, ‘how quick can a house sale go through?’, the state of the property market is perhaps the biggest factor, whether you’re selling with a house buyer, estate agent or auction house.
 There are many external factors that influence the property market, including political events and the economy in general.